hayes/dirtybit/README.md

 ##### `dirtyBit(state, options)` -> instance
 * state: initial state for the instance
 * options:
-  * filters: an abjenct mapping filter names to filter constructor functions
+  * helpers: an object mapping helper names to helper constructor functions
-  * rootKey: a value that will access the current state, defaults to `'this'`

 creates an dirtybit instance.

 ##### `instance.on(expression, callback, all, dep_of)`
-* exression: the expression to track
+* expression: the expression to track
 * callback: the function to call when the expression is updated
-* all: if true, the callback will be called any time the sate updates even if the expressions value did not.
-* dep_of: for internal use, indicates it is a dependency of another expression

 this registers a new expression to track.
 Whenever its value changes, the callback will be called.
 The callback will also be called with the expressions initial value when it was added.

 ##### `instance.removeListener(expression, callback)`
-* exression: the expression to stop listinging for
+* expression: the expression to stop listening for
 * callback: the callback passed in when the expression was registered

 this will stop tracking the expression (provided there were no other handlers tracking it).
 It will also deregister any dependencies that are no longer in use.
+If the callback is not provided, this will remove all callbacks for the given expression

-##### `instance.addFilter(name, constructor)`
+##### `instance.addHelper(name, constructor)`
-* name: name of the filter
+* name: name of the helper
-* constructor: a filter constructor function.
+* constructor: a helper constructor function.

-Adds a filter for use in expressions created by this insance. constructor should implement the api below.
+Adds a helper for use in expressions created by this instance. constructor should implement the api below.

 ##### `instance.update(state)`